Best Christmas gift picks under $100 you can still get

 For the reader: Amazon Fire 7 tablet

-Features of the perfectly giftable Amazon Fire 7 tablet include a 7-inch touchscreen display, 10-hour battery life and 16GB of internal storage.
-This is the ad-free version of the tablet, which we thinks makes a much better gift than the ad-supported one ($15 cheaper).
+Features of the perfectly giftable Amazon Fire 7 tablet include a 7-inch touchscreen, 10-hour battery life and 16GB of internal storage.
+This is the ad-free version of the tablet, which we think makes a much better gift than the ad-supported one ($15 cheaper).

 For $95, you can upgrade the tablet to include 32GB of internal storage.
 Both versions are available in black, blue or rose.
 These tablets are great for anyone who needs basic functionality, like being able to stream music or video, check email or do their online shopping.
 But by inserting an optional microSD memory card, you can also boost internal storage up to 1TB.